hwayne/learntla-v2/docs/topics/toolbox.rst

 Definition Override

   Here you can replace the definitions of some operators with custom ones.
-For example, if you add the definition override ``Int <- 1..10``.
+For example, you can add the definition override ``Int <- 1..10``.
 This is mostly often used by people who want say that a variable starts as "any integer" but limit it to a finite set for model checking.

 Additional TLC Options